 |Diesel||14.24kmpl (MT) & 12.9kmpl (AT)|

-In tandem with the global model, the new Toyota Fortuner can be had in seven colour options – Glacier White, Silver Sky, Eclipse Black, Phantom Brown, Nebula Blue, Graphite and Crystal Pearl.
+In line with its global model, the new Fortuner is available in seven colour options including Glacier White, Silver Sky, Eclipse Black, Nebula Blue, Phantom Brown, Graphite and Crystal Pearl.

-On the outside, the premium SUV features power-operated retractable wing mirrors with integrated side turn indicators, additionally it gets the aero—stabilizing fins on ORVM base and rear combination lamps.
-Other key exterior features include SMART entry and push start/stop and fully automatic power back door with height adjust memory and jam protection.
+Along with remodelling the aesthetics, the new Fortuner gets a lot of tech on the outside.
+The SUV packs power-operated retractable ORVMs with integrated side turn indicators, aero-stabilizing fins on ORVMs and rear combination lamps.
+The SMART entry, push start/stop button and fully automatic power back door with height adjust memory and jam protection are some of the other key exterior features.

 Toyota Fortuner 2016 GX: Dot-type MID (multi-information display), urethane steering wheel and gearshift knob, four-way adjustable seat for the front passenger, brown fabric seat upholstery, six-way adjustable driver seat, 17-inches steel wheels with all-terrain tyres, projector halogen headlamps and body-coloured door handles.